Neil Canton

 Neil Canton (born 30 May 1948) is an American film producer from New York City best known for his work on the Back to the Future trilogy.
 Canton currently serves as an instructor and mentor at the American Film Institute Conservatory as a member of the Producing faculty.

+Early life

-His brother, Mark Canton, is also a film producer.
+His younger brother, Mark Canton, is also a film producer.

 Education

 Canton studied at the American University (DC).
 He graduated in 1970.

 Filmography

 He was a producer in all films unless otherwise noted.